chandanabhargav/sentiment-analysis/README.md

-# 🧠 Sentiment Analysis API (DistilBERT + FastAPI)
+# 🧠 Sentiment Analysis App (DistilBERT + Streamlit)

-A production-ready **sentiment classification API** built using HuggingFace Transformers and FastAPI.
+A production-ready **sentiment classification web app** built using HuggingFace Transformers and Streamlit.
 It classifies text as **positive** or **negative** using a pre-trained transformer model.

 ---